opener-project/opener-project.github.com/source/documentation/property-tagger.md

     gem install opener-property-tagger

-Please bare in mind that all components in OpeNER take KAF as an input and output KAF by default.
+Please keep in mind that all components in OpeNER take KAF as an input and output KAF by default.